higebobo/hugo-contentful-blog/README.md

 ## Build automatically and publishment

-If you want build automatically and publish the site contents, see this instruction
+If you want to build automatically and publish the site contents, see this instruction

 [Running static site builds with GitHub Actions and Contentful \| Contentful](https://www.contentful.com/blog/2020/06/01/running-static-site-builds-with-github-actions-and-contentful/)